About the children's museum

 The Children's Museum is more than a fun place for children to play, indoors and outdoors (though it's definitely that!)—it's an active, involved opportunity for the whole family to grow and learn together.

-While our doors are closed in response to the COVID-19 pandemic we hope you will join us in learning through play at home with our Play At Home Blog and check out the other initiatives we've been working one while we wait to reopen.
+We hope you will join us in learning through play in-person at our Downtown and Chesterfield locations during our new hours and at home with our Play At Home Blog.
+Please check out the other initiatives we worked on while we were closed during the pandemic.

 PLAY AHEAD HELPS CHILDREN GET AHEAD